Build A Game

 EXPLORE SERIOUS GAMES

-How can a game make a positive social impact?
-In this section, you will play several games to learn how the concepts of gameplay and game design can apply when creating experiences on serious topics!.
+Play several games to learn how the concepts of gameplay and game design can apply when creating experiences on serious topics!

 DEVELOP AN IDEA